jenkinsci/violation-comments-to-stash-plugin/README.md

 ```

 ### Configure plugin
-This plugin may be added as a post build step to analyse the workspace and report comments back to pull request in Stash.
+This plugin may be added as a post build step to analyse the workspace and report comments back to pull request in Bitbucket Server.
 [Here](https://raw.githubusercontent.com/tomasbjerre/violation-comments-to-stash-plugin/master/sandbox/screenshot-config.png) is an example of how that may look like.

 ### The result
-And finally [here](https://raw.githubusercontent.com/tomasbjerre/violation-comments-to-stash-plugin/master/sandbox/screenshot-stash.png) is an example stash comment.
+And finally [here](https://raw.githubusercontent.com/tomasbjerre/violation-comments-to-stash-plugin/master/sandbox/screenshot-stash.png) is an example Bitbucket Server comment.

 ## Developer instructions
 Instructions for developers.